By FTLapps

 - Free version with basic color capture

-- In-app purchase for email export and multiple sample set management
+- In-app purchases for email export and multi-set management

-Freemium model gates professional export and data management features behind one-time in-app purchases.
+Freemium model gates professional-grade export and organization features behind in-app purchases.

 Who Built It?